 The Sourcer’s Fallacy

-A significant step on the path to secondary sourcing enlightenment is becoming aware of, and not falling prey to The Sourcer’s Fallacy.
+A significant step on the path of sourcing enlightenment is becoming aware of, and not falling prey to The Sourcer’s Fallacy.

 The Sourcer’s Fallacy is the conscious or unconscious belief that: